jouleffect/clocktask/README.md

 #   ⏱️ ClockTask 📝
 ### Freelance Tool

+This project has been realized for the course of advanced java of University of Palermo The repository include:

-R.A.D. included in PDF File, with link to class diagram images.
+📄 R.A.D. in PDF File.

-Source code into the /src folder.
+📈 Class Diagram images
+🔨 Source code + Java classes in /arc folder

-JavaDoc Included.
+📚 JavaDoc

-How to use:
+### How to use:

 1) Download the .zip from repo.
 2) estract it to a folder.